 Get Legal! --- Red Tape

 All of these roads involve locked gates; during times of low security, access is obtained by contacting the Base personnel, signing a waiver, and picking up a key.
-However, since 9/11/01, access has been restricted, and it is currently unknown when it will be relaxed.
+See next paragraph for updates.

 Get Scheduled! --- When To ClimbThe comparatively mild snow conditions of the Great Basin offer an extended dayhiking season for those who don't like to gear up for major winter alpine adventures.
 Climbs should be done with at least waterproof boots and gaiters if there is light snow.